getty-zig/getty.so/docs/user-guide/design/blocks-and-tuples.md

 ## Blocks

-A block is nothing more than a `#!zig struct` namespace that specifies two
+A block is nothing more than a `struct` namespace that specifies two
 things:

 1. The type(s) that should be (de)serialized by the block.